Free Initial Assessment

 Since the court can remove any unwanted consequences of a Child Arrangements Order, the main function of a Shared Care Order is the principle.
 The wording of a Shared Care Order challenges traditional thinking about a mother’s and father’s roles in their child’s life and highlights that both parents have equal status.

-What factors will the court take into account when making an order?
+What factors will the court consider when making a shared care order?

 A child’s best interests are the court’s primary consideration when considering shared parenting.
 The court works through a ‘welfare checklist’ that includes: